bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/rpc-communication.md

 - fingerprint - fingerprint of asset
 - metadata - attributes related to an asset; each metadata attribute is composed of two parts, key and value, separated by \u0000.
 For example, to denote a key "date" with value "2001.01.01" would be "metadata": "date\u00002001.01.01"
 - registrant - owner account
-- signature - hext string of owner's signature
+- signature - hex string of owner's signature

 Owner Parameters: